mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

 For molar concentration, the base unit that has to be used in the equations is `mmolar` (or `mM`), _not_ `molar`.
 This is because 1 molar is 10³ mol/m³ in SI units (i.e., it has a “scale” of 10³), whereas 1 millimolar corresponds to 1 mol/m³.

-## Arithmetic operations and functions
+## Arithmetic operations and functions

 Equation strings can make use of standard arithmetic operations for numerical values, using the Python 3 syntax.
 The supported operations are `+`, `-`, `*`, `/` (floating point division), `//` (flooring division), `%` (remainder), `**` (power).
 For variable assignments, e.g. in reset statements, the corresponding in-place assignments such as `+=` can be used as well.
 For comparisons, the operations `==` (equality), `!=` (inequality), `<`, `<=`, `>`, and `>=` are available.
 Truth values can be combined using `and` and `or`, or negated using `not`.
 Note that Brian does not support any operations specific to integers, e.g. “bitwise AND” or shift operations.
 Importantly, while equations use Python syntax, they are not Python code; they are parsed and translated to the target language by Brian, and can therefore not use arbitrary Python syntax or functions.
 They are also written in a “for each neuron/synapse” style, so their interpretation depends on the context in which they are used.
 For example, when a synaptic pre/post statement refers to a variable of a pre- or post-synaptic neurons, it only refers to the subset of neurons that spiked.
 This also means that you cannot (and usually don’t need to) use Python’s indexing syntax to refer to specific elements of a group.